 Completing the requirements for any of the three majors offered by this department will equip students with a strong liberal arts undergraduate education as a life foundation, guided by ethics, critical thinking and accountability.
 The health services core consists of nine courses (27 credit hours) that together provide a curricular framework of interdisciplinary courses in business, communications and informatics, health sciences, and public and global health policy that meets individual student learning needs and career interests.

-The Bachelor of Arts in Aging Studies starts with the health services core with at least three courses (9 credit hours) of electives within the major.
-Students explore service delivery topics related to leadership, workforce, social justice and health care access disparities, technology, health care finance and service trends, and complete an experiential learning component (3 credit hour internship at an approved provider site).
+The Bachelor of Arts in Aging Studies focuses on aging across the lifespan, including physical and cognitive changes that occur over time, and contains at least four courses (12 credit hours) of electives within the major.
+Students explore topics related to health and aging leadership, workforce, social justice and health care access disparities, physical and cognitive aging, health care finance and service trends, health care policymaking, and complete an experiential learning component (3-credit hour internship at an approved site).

-The Bachelor of Science in Senior Living Leadership emphasizes the growing post-acute care segment of healthcare, with nine courses (27 credit hours) of additional required courses addressing accounting, gerontology, regulatory compliance, business and legal environments, facilities and program design, and organizational behavior and leadership, and one elective course (3 credit hours) from within the major.
-Instruction will be grounded in the five domains identified by the National Association of Long Term Care Administrator Boards (NAB) and included in its accreditation standards for academic program in long term care administration: Resident-Centered Care and Quality of Life, Human Resources, Finance, Environment, and Leadership and Management.
-Students also complete an experiential learning component (3-credit hour internship at an approved provider site).
+The Bachelor of Science in Senior Living Leadership emphasizes the growing post-acute care segment of health care, with additional required courses and electives addressing accounting, economics, gerontology, regulatory compliance, business and legal environments, quality improvement, facilities and program design, human resources, and organizational behavior and leadership.
+Instruction will be grounded in the domains identified by the National Association of Long Term Care Administrator Boards (NAB) and included in its accreditation standards for academic programs in long term care administration: Customer Care, Supports, and Services; Operations; Environment and Quality; and Leadership and Strategy.
+Students also complete an experiential learning component (5-credit hour internship at an approved provider site or multiple sites).

-- Analyze the historical context and current trends of the components, relationships and organizational principles that comprise the health services and senior living field.
+- Analyze the historical context and current trends of the components, relationships and organizational principles that comprise the field of health and aging services and senior living;

-- Synthesize principles of sound executive leadership and business operations to the health services and senior living field.
+- Examine principles of sound executive leadership and business operations and their application to health and aging services or senior living

-- Evaluate quality assurance and performance improvement opportunities and champion innovation in the field of health services and senior living.
+- Evaluate quality assurance and performance improvement opportunities and champion innovation in the care and services for older adults;

-- Evaluate ethical considerations to the operation of an organization providing health services and senior living programs.
+- Assess legal and ethical considerations inherent in the operation of an organization providing health and aging services or senior living; and

-- Integrate federal, state and local laws, regulations and standards to the provision of health services and senior living programs.
+- Integrate federal, state and local laws, regulations and standards to the provision of health and aging services or senior living.